Essay Two: Synthesis

 What are the positions, arguments, and ideas that the source materials have in common?
 Are the authors all concerned about the same problem(s)?
 Are their arguments similar or do they differ?
 What reasoning supports their arguments?
 Do they offer similar conclusions or are there significant differences?

-After answering these questions exhaustively, write an essay that examines the relationship between the various authors’ arguments, comparing and contrasting their views.
+After answering these questions exhaustively, you will be able to explain the relationship between the various authors’ arguments, comparing and contrasting their views.

 Synthesis is very textual in nature: you must show explicit textual evidence for each of the claims you attribute to the other authors.
-Using summary, paraphrase, and quotation, compare and contrast the authors’ positions; make sure to cite each of these appropriately.
+Using summary, paraphrase, and quotation, compare and contrast the authors’ positions.
+Make sure to cite each of these appropriately.
 Use clear signal phrases to transition between your presentations of the various author’s ideas or works.
-We will do some work during upcoming workshops to think about structure, content, and strategies for writing.